nawed2611/Sorting-and-Searching-in-C/README.md

 # Sorting-in-C
 Practicing different types of Sorting Techniques in C language.

-A must read excerpt from Cormen's Algorithms Book- "For a concrete example, let us pit a faster computer (computer A) running insertion sort against a slower computer (computer B) running merge sort.
+A must read excerpt from <strong>Cormen's Algorithms</strong> Book- "For a concrete example, let us pit a faster computer (computer A) running insertion sort against a slower computer (computer B) running merge sort.
 They each must sort an array of 10 million numbers.
 (Although 10 million numbers might seem like a lot, if the numbers are eight-byte integers, then the input occupies about 80 megabytes, which fits in the memory of even an inexpensive laptop computer many times over.)
 Suppose that computer A executes 10 billion instructions